-St. Robert of Newminster, was born at Gargrave in Yorkshire.
+Today the Roman Martyrology commemorates St. Robert of Newminster.
+He was born at Gargrave in Yorkshire.
 He spent the early years of his priesthood as rector of his hometown but later joined the Benedictine community at Whitby.
-In 1132 he helped to establish Fountains Abbey which embraced the Cistercian rule of St Bernard of Clairvaux.
+In 1132 he helped to establish Fountains Abbey which embraced the Cistercian rule of St. Bernard of Clairvaux.
 Fountains was to have a daughter abbey at Newminster near Morpeth and Robert became the first abbot in 1138/9.
-He died on 7th June 1159.
-St. Robert is included in the Roman Martyrology.
+He died on June 7, 1159.

 St. Robert of Newminster